-CCpilot XA and CCpilot XS devices can be started up in different ways:
+CCpilot XA and CCpilot XS devices can be started up in two ways:

 - 1. By a positive transition of the power connector on/off control signal.
 For more information see chapter 3.3 -Power supply installation. - $\circ~$ When started this way, the on/off signal must remain asserted.
 De-assertion will shut down the device. - 2.
-By a short press of the front panel on/off button. - 3.
-By configuring the device to always start up when main power is applied.
+By a short press of the front panel on/off button.

-CrossCore XS devices can only be started by method 1 or 3 described above.
+CrossCore XS devices can only be started by method nr.
+1 described above.